RwHendrickson/Portfolio/pages/about.md

 <hr>

 <h1><b>About</b></h1>
-I am a member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a>, a volunteer with the East Phillips Health Team, and, tentatively, a visiting instructor at Macalester College (Fall 2024).
+I am a member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a>, a volunteer with the East Phillips Health Team, and recently completed a term as a visiting instructor at Macalester College (Fall 2024).

-My current project is creating a free and open-sourced alert system for community air monitoring projects with a loose collective called, "SpikeAlerts."
-There is a [working example](https://spikealerts.github.io/Website/) for the Minneapolis Health Department's Community Air Monitoring Project that I am managing.

 Research interests include: historic and contemporary barriers to racial equity; spatio-temporal modeling; and consequences of climate change.
 I am also passionate about community education and procedural justice in decision making.
 <br><br>